ChongzhiXu/ELEN6770_Library_Management_System/README.md

 ### 2. User Guide:
 Visit the main page for this app on this URL [http://3.141.43.205:8081/](http://3.141.43.205:8081/)\

-From the navigation bar, we can see there are 4 main micro-services: categories management, books management,
+From the navigation bar, we can see there are 4 main micro-services: categories management, books management, publisher management and authors management.
+You can navigate to any of the services by clicking the navigation bar.
+All services have full add, delete, modify functions based on the users actions.
+The user interface are clean and interactive with good guidelines.
+The base functions are shown below:

 ### 3. Tech stack:
   - Spring Boot